 \section{Conclusion}

-In this paper, we proposed and implemented a smart grid environment, as well as a multi-agent extension of a deep actor-critic algorithm for training decentralised household agents to schedule household appliances with the aim of minimising the cost of energy under a real-time pricing scheme.
-Our approach allows for an online approach to household appliance scheduling, requiring only the local observation and a price signal from the previous time step to act.
+In this paper, we proposed and implemented a smart grid environment, as well as a multi-agent extension of a deep actor-critic algorithm for training decentralized household agents to schedule household appliances with the aim of minimizing the cost of energy under a real-time pricing scheme.
+Our approach allows for an online approach to household appliance scheduling that is privacy-preserving, requiring only the local observation and a price signal from the previous time step to act.
 A joint critic is learned to coordinate training centrally.

 Our results show that our proposed algorithm is able to train agents that achieve a lower cost and flatter energy-time profile than non-learning agents.
 Our algorithm also achieves quicker learning than independent agents trained using the canonical Advantage Actor-Critic (A2C) algorithm.
-The successful results show that the choice of the observed variables and reward function design in our proposed environment contained sufficient information for learning.
+Crucially, its ability to respond to stochastic environmental parameters resulted in increased utility in comparison to an optimization-based planning method.

-Future work can involve extension of the smart grid environment to include more features and real-world complexities; we identify two such possibilities.
+Future work can involve the extension of the smart grid environment to include more features and real-world complexities; we identify two possibilities.
 Firstly, the architecture of the microgrid can be expanded to include more energy sources, which may be operated by producers or households.
 Secondly, we may expand the overall grid to include more agents and more types of agents, such as energy producers and brokers.